 “There is a huge population of people who are gaining weight and are depressed and exhausted, and they aren’t being treated properly,” says Mary Shomon, who was diagnosed with hypothyroidism in 1995 and is today a patient advocate and the author of Living Well With Hypothyroidism: What Your Doctor Doesn’t Tell You That You Need to Know (HarperResource, 2000).
 Shomon and other advocates, including many doctors, want more attention paid to thyroid disorders, including treatment options for people with low, but not necessarily disease-level, thyroid function.

 “Something doesn’t have to be at the level of a disease for it to be a problem,” says Laura Thompson, PhD, a naturopathic endocrinologist and director of the Southern California Institute of Clinical Nutrition.
 “There tend to be a lot of mysterious symptoms that people can’t explain that turn out to be subclinical thyroid imbalances.
-Inexplicable weight gain, depression, irregular menstrual cycles, severe PMS, menopause problems – all can be related to the thyroid.”
+Inability to lose weight, depression, irregular menstrual cycles, severe PMS, menopause problems – all can be related to the thyroid.”

 Recently, official hypothyroid diagnosis guidelines were adjusted downward (see “The Numbers Game” sidebar).
 The change, which received a great deal of media coverage, was designed to help doctors more accurately identify and treat the large number of hypothyroid sufferers whose conditions were previously considered “subclinical.”

 Why are so many people’s thyroids under siege?
 It all depends on whom you ask.
 A nutritionist might blame our unhealthy addiction to processed foods, while an environmental scientist will cite research that links toxins in the water supply to weakened immune systems.
 Still others will caution that our overly stressed lifestyles and lack of sleep are throwing our thyroids off kilter.